 III.
 Elements Contributing to Respect for IHL

 4. Are non-state armed groups, such as the SSDA, bound by IHL?
 Why would a non-state actor make a deal such as the one made by the Cobra Faction?
 What are the “special agreements” that Common Art.
 3 refers to?
-What opportunities do they provide to ensure compliance with IHL by all of the parties?(GC I-IV, Art.
-3)
+What opportunities do they provide to ensure compliance with IHL by all of the parties?(

 6. How will the international community perceive the Action Plan by South Sudan in your opinion?
 What about the population?
 Why?
 Does the fact that the SSDA Cobra Faction released children through a public ceremony play a specific role in terms of compliance with IHL?
 Which one?